 At Holy Names University, the general education requirements are designed to assure that students attain proficiency in the skills that identify an educated person as well as sufficient breadth of knowledge to appreciate and contribute to a complex and rapidly changing world.
-The General Education Learning Outcomes at Holy Names University were revised in February 2015, and are as follows:
+The General Education Learning Outcomes at Holy Names University are as follows:

 - Information literacy: Students will be able to locate, evaluate, incorporate, and ethically use appropriate information resources in projects, papers, and performances in order to participate in the scholarly and wider human communities.